trinv1/EchoChamber/README.md

 # Overview

-EchoChamber demonstrates an automated end-to-end data pipeline for studying algorithmic bias and polarisation in personalised social feeds.
+* EchoChamber demonstrates an automated end-to-end data pipeline for studying algorithmic bias and polarisation in personalised social feeds.

-The workflow consists of:
+* The workflow consists of:

-Data Capture – Fetch or screenshot posts from Reddit and Twitter feeds.
+* Data Capture – Fetch or screenshot posts from Reddit and Twitter feeds.

-Text Extraction – Extract visible text from HTML or screenshots.
+* Text Extraction – Extract visible text from HTML or screenshots.

-Storage – Save post content and metadata to a MongoDB Atlas database.
+* Storage – Save post content and metadata to a MongoDB Atlas database.

-Processing & Sentiment Analysis – Use Hugging Face or DeepSeek APIs to analyse tone and polarity.
+* Processing & Sentiment Analysis – Use Hugging Face or DeepSeek APIs to    analyse tone and polarity.

-API Layer (FastAPI) – Provide structured access to stored text and sentiment results.
+* API Layer (FastAPI) – Provide structured access to stored text and sentiment results.

-Visualisation (Streamlit) – Display sentiment distribution and temporal trends interactively.
+* Visualisation (Streamlit) – Display sentiment distribution and temporal trends interactively.

-Automation (Scheduler) – Execute the full pipeline weekly without manual intervention.
+* Automation (Scheduler) – Execute the full pipeline weekly without manual intervention.

 ## Tech Stack

 * Python
 * Streamlit
 * FastAPI
+* GPT API
 * Python scheduler
+* MongoDB Atlas